giulialiv/bggn213/README.md

-# Bioinformatics class
+Giulia Livrizzi Bioinformatics class work

-This is my work from [BGGN13 at UC San Diego] (https://bioboot.github.io/bggn213_F19/).
+This is my work from [BGGN13 at UC San Diego]
+The main class homepage is here:(https://bioboot.github.io/bggn213_F19/).